darrell-d/listen/posts/2015/10/27/Classes_vs_IDs1600@.md

 Note that you specify something is an ID by using the # symbol.
 Someone decided this a long time ago and that's just the way it is now.

-Now I'd I want to highlight my favorite parts of it.
+Now if I want to highlight my favorite parts of it.
 There are 3 lines I think are really cool so this is a great opportunity to use a class since I play to highlight more than one place.

 First I'll put a span around the parts I want to highlight with a class name of highlight: